esehara/pysimb/README.markdown

  Ok,you start blog in Pysimb.Can your Server Machine use Python3? :)

+ Copy or Rename config.default.yaml -> config.yaml.

- Default Entry Directory is "Entry".Make Directory and Make file (ex. foobar.markdown)
+ Default Entry Directory is "Entry".
+Make Directory and Make file (ex. foobar.markdown)

  And,browse Pysimb,show page by pysimb.